AlexanderBridson/DF-reference-website/README.md

 7. Explain why accessibility is important and also explain the accessibility properties like:
     - Accessibility is important when creating a website because it invites all people to enjoy and interact with your site.

-    - Landmark roles
+    - landmark roles
         - Landmarks roles are important because they allow viewers who may be using a screen reader to jump straight to specific content on the webpage.

+    - aria labels
         - Aria labels are important because they offer more information to someone who are using screen recordiers.

+    - image alternative
         - Image alternative texts are imporatant because it allows a viewer with visiual impairments to view the image with the help of a screen reader.

 8. What is CSS and how can we implement CSS to our html file (write a proper explanation with the code required to attach a CSS file inside html file)
     - CSS is short for Cascading Style Sheets.
 CSS is to manipulate the appearance of html pages.
 To link the CSS to the html you much attach it using this code <link rel="stylesheet" href="css/style.css"> within the head of the .html page.